William Ivison Macadam: Trial of the assailant

 The subsequent trial of the assailant on 17 and 18 September 1902 was covered by The Scotsman at length over the two days of the trial.
-M’Clinton was charged with double murder.
-He had a long service (21 years) in the Army Volunteers and was “a most efficient and faithful servant.”
-He was a good marksman and it was not thought unusual for an Army Volunteer to turn up at Surgeons Hall with his rifle and military cartridge bag before the shooting.
-(His wife when he returned home to fetch them thought he was going for target practice).
+M'Clinton was charged with double murder.
+He had a long service (21 years) in the Army Volunteers and was "a most efficient and faithful servant."
+He was a good marksman and it was not thought unusual for an Army Volunteer to turn up at Surgeons' Hall with his rifle and military cartridge bag before the shooting.
+His wife when he returned home to fetch them thought he was going for target practice.

 However, his wife, friends and close army colleagues testified he had been having delusional fears for some time, imagining people following him who were out to get him, he believed his friends and neighbours across the street were watching or following him; that people were plotting against him.
 He thought his wife was telling people about him.
 He thought two detectives were shadowing him and planning to trap him.
 When visited by friends "he would watch and nobody knew when to speak to him.
 He muttered and pulled his moustache".
 He had had these delusions for variously over a year to two years and they grew more intense.
 A number of friends had suggested that medical help was needed but it was deferred.

-While he had been charged with double murder, which was then a capital offence, his Defence pleaded "Not Guilty as a result of Insanity" (These symptoms are what today would likely be readily recognised and diagnosed as a not uncommon form of mental illness.)
+While he had been charged with double murder, which was then a capital offence, his Defence pleaded "Not Guilty as a result of Insanity".
+These symptoms would today likely be readily recognised and diagnosed as a not uncommon form of mental illness.

 The judge in his Charge to the Jury had instructed them "Accused persons were always presumed to be sane until the opposite was proved.
 Accordingly it was for the defence to establish that the prisoner was suffering, not only from insanity, but from insanity of such a kind and quality that he could not be held morally responsible for his acts, before the defence in the present case could succeed."

 There was no apparent motive for murder and while there had been overwhelming testimony of a disturbed mind, the jury obviously were not convinced that the defence had established the last form of insanity.
 So the jury convicted him of the other verdict available to them of Culpable Homicide and life in prison.